ern2150/FVCR/broadcast-stats.md

 11/11/2021 | UDUNOME / Michiaki Watanabe - Jun no Uta (karaoke)
-11/11/2021 | Seattle Freemont Troll Bridge, Archie McPhee, FUN / Mac DeMarco - Young Coconut 11/11/2021 | Ramesh and Ganesh Warn and Welcome You All / Pierre Porte - The Lazy Game 11/09/2021 | WHAT'S WRONG WITH THOSE FUCKIN CARS MAN / Original audio, then FUN theme 11/09/2021 | Wicker Thunderdome from Death Cage (1988) into CHAMP / Eddie Johns - More Spell on You 11/09/2021 | Ski Masks and Flaming Chassis (Iron Angels) / Kali Uchis - After the Storm 11/09/2021 | Royal Warriors strangers in the day / Network Music Ensemble - Holiday for Lovers 11/09/2021 | Commando Fury Opener / (same as video) 11/09/2021 | Lethal Panther Grocery Guns / Alvvays - Dreams Tonite 11/09/2021 | That Girl Is Violating Parole Inside / Boys Town Gang - Signed Sealed Delivered 11/09/2021 | Barrel and Snorkel Strats / Heatwave - Lay It on Me 11/09/2021 | Fender bender turns into suitcase brawl then boat brawl / Delegation - Darlin (I Think About You) 11/04/2021 | [Platoon the Warriors](https://youtu.be/E6VLzZRWWlk?t=5048) Mike v Mark "Forget it, Rex" / (same as video) 11/04/2021 | Sitar Suit Seaside Scramble / (the affair, then) J Dilla - Coming Back 11/04/2021 | Gordon's Hill Meditations / Original audio, Kate Bush - Running Up That Hill
+11/11/2021 | Seattle Freemont Troll Bridge, Archie McPhee, FUN / Mac DeMarco - Young Coconut 11/11/2021 | Ramesh and Ganesh Warn and Welcome You All / Pierre Porte - The Lazy Game 11/04/2021 | [Platoon the Warriors](https://youtu.be/E6VLzZRWWlk?t=5048) Mike v Mark "Forget it, Rex" / (same as video) 11/04/2021 | Sitar Suit Seaside Scramble / (the affair, then) J Dilla - Coming Back 11/04/2021 | Gordon's Hill Meditations / Original audio, Kate Bush - Running Up That Hill